jinhaoduan/SAR/README.md

-# shifting-attention-to-relevance
+# Shifting Attention to Relevance: Towards the Uncertainty Estimation of Large Language Models

-Shifting Attention to Relevance: Towards the Uncertainty Estimation of Large Language Models
+Code is coming ...